RonyIrfannandhy/Final-Aplikasi-SISAPPMA/README.md

-# Diskominfo-SMG-Magang
+# Diskominfo-KotaSMG-Magang

-This project is developed by our special team from the Computer Engineering University of Diponegoro.
+This project is developed by our special team from the Computer Engineering Dian Nuswantoro University.

 Feel free to check it out!

 ## Authors:
-- Nicholas Priyambodo Adi
-- Ferdy Fernando
-- Muhammad Fathan Mubiina
-- Thufail Azzam
+Rony Irfannandhy

 ## Technologies Used:
 - ReactJS (Frontend)